 Beginning July 1, 2010, the MHP implemented a policy change affecting the Adult/Older Adult Mental Health Services (AOAMHS) utilization review process.
 The purpose of this new policy is to reinforce a change of the primary focus of current County Mental Health-funded (AOAMHS) outpatient clinic practices to recovery-oriented brief treatment and establish the requirement for implementing the Utilization Management process.
 In connection with this policy, clients who still require services but who are stabilized and able to function safely without formal County Mental Health outpatient services will be referred to a primary care setting or other community resources for services.
-It is the expectation of AOAMHS that most clients shall receive brief treatment services will conclude when clients are stabilized.
+It is the expectation of AOAMHS that most clients shall receive brief treatment services that focus on the most critical issues identified by the clinician and client and that services will conclude when clients are stabilized.